Class Teacher: Miss Dyson

 - The importance of hygiene.

-I will continue to monitor the website and update resources accordingly, please remember children thrive when using and applying new learning.
+I will continue to monitor the website and update resources accordingly, please remember children thrive when learning and applying new learning.
 Opportunities to spend time as a family and share books or counting/comparing objects in the home are such important experiences for children.
 So much learning can be applied to our home environments.

 Many thanks and please take care